larayeung/standardblog/abcusdaccountability/readme.md

 **Option Three: Safety In Numbers**

-Unless a student's family is financially well-off, it is a most likely a bad idea to go with option 2.
+Unless a student's family is financially well-off or has sympathetic friends within the Federalist Society, it is most likely a bad idea to go with option 2.
 Here, we present a third option: Perpetual recording notifications.